maziac/DeZog/design/MemoryPaging.md

 ~~~
 where address includes the upper bits for the slot index.
 It is necessary to increase the bank_nr by 1 because 0 is left for normal addresses.

+Note: long addresses are used only for the pageable slots.
+The other slots use normal 64k addresses as there is no requirement to distinguish the address from some other bank,